Today we are excited to share a uniquely light and flavorful recipe with you for Pink Champagne Cake.

 If you like Pink Champagne, you are going to fall in love with this recipe.
 While the pink champagne isn't overpowering, the flavor is unmistakable.

-We love to fill it with our Pink Champagne Buttercream Frosting, but traditionally pink champagne cakes have often been paired with bavarian cream or coconut fillings.
+We love to fill and frost the layers with our Pink Champagne Buttercream Frosting, but traditionally pink champagne cakes have often been paired with bavarian cream or coconut fillings.

 Pink Champagne Cake {Scratch Recipe}